iesl/watr-works/README.md

 to see options.

+## Running on a single file

+> textworks --file document.pdf --output document.json

+Specify --overwrite if the output file already exists

 ## Corpus structure and initialization

 Textworks expects the PDFs to be organized such that there is one subdirectory